An Overview of Cyber Security Funding for Open Source Software

-Therefore, it could be contemplated whether adding academic software engineering research to the mixture would improve the security of OSS even further, perhaps opening also new collaborative avenues and further funding possibilities.
-This contemplation is reinforced by the educational efforts done by some OSS projects with the help of funding from the two bodies.
-There are also some indications in the data that some projects have already justified their funding applications with references to scientific research projects and the EU's own software development projects~\citep{STA24b}.
-Thus, the earlier points about coordination can be extended toward a larger governance space, which, in Europe, involves also the cyber security regulations mentioned.

-\subsection{Further Work}
+\section{Further Work}

 The concept of criticality is the keyword behind the funding decisions.
-However, as was discussed, it is not entirely clear how the two funding bodies have used the concept in decision-making about funding applications.
-For instance, the corresponding working group established by \citet{OpenSSF24b} has emphasized dependencies, popularity, and related concepts in determining a project's criticality.
+However, as was discussed, it is not entirely clear how the two funding bodies have used the concept in practical decision-making about funding applications.
+For instance, the corresponding working group established by the OpenSSF \cite{OpenSSF24b} has emphasized dependencies, popularity, and related concepts in determining a project's criticality.
 However, dependencies and popularity may align poorly with the STA's notions about open digital infrastructures and foundational technologies.
 Consider DNS and BGP implementations as an example; they are clearly critical for the Internet's functioning, but they may not be as popular as some other OSS projects with large user bases.
 Nor do they garner a large amount of dependencies.
-Thus, further research is required about the criticality concept and its practical use in funding decisions.
+Thus, further research is required about the criticality concept, including with respect to its practical use in funding~decisions.